bugraaktug/walkrie/TECHNICAL.md

 * **Pluggable embedding providers** — a common `EmbeddingProvider` interface abstracts over local (`llama.cpp`) and remote (OpenAI HTTP API) backends; new providers implement `init()`, `embed()`, `dimensions()`, and `name()`.
 Providers additionally expose `embed_batch()`, defaulting to a loop over `embed()` for providers that haven't implemented real batching — `OpenAIProvider` overrides this with a genuine single-request batched call (`"input": [text1, text2, ...]`); `LlamaProvider` now overrides it too, with a real multi-sequence `llama_encode()` call (see Known Limitations below for the measured performance and correctness findings).
 * **Pluggable sink types** — a `SinkConfiguration` interface (`postgres-embedding`, `json-output`) allows multiple sink blocks in one config, each independently constructing and owning its runtime `EventSink`. `EventSink` similarly exposes `call_batch()`, defaulting to a loop over `call()`; `PgEmbeddingSink` overrides it with real batching (below).
 * **Batched upsert ordering (`PgEmbeddingSink::call_batch`)** — validates every event in a batch first (skip-unchanged checks, null/empty-field checks — no database writes yet), collects everything needing an embedding into one `embed_batch()` call, then applies every resulting action (upserts *and* deletes) in a second pass, strictly preserving the batch's original event order.
 This ordering guarantee matters concretely: if an insert and a delete for the same row land in the same batch, applying them out of original order (e.g. running the delete immediately during validation, before a same-batch insert has been upserted) can silently resurrect a row that should have ended up deleted.
 The two-pass design exists specifically to prevent that.
 Covered by both a unit test (`test_pgembedding_sink_batch_ordering.cpp`) and a live-database integration test (see Testing below).
+* **`TRUNCATE` handling** — a `Truncate` event runs a bulk `DELETE` against the sink table instead of the per-row keyed delete used for `Delete` events, since a truncated source table carries no row identifiers to key off.
+When the table mapping has a `discriminator_column` configured, the delete is scoped to that mapping's `discriminator_label` (`DELETE FROM <sink> WHERE <discriminator> = <label>`); without one, there is no column that identifies which sink rows came from which source table, so the delete has no `WHERE` clause at all and removes every row in the sink table — logged as a warning at execution time. `TRUNCATE ...
+CASCADE` on a watched table's dependents is handled the same way, one bulk delete per relation named in the WAL message (see Decode Layer above).
+Same two-pass ordering as upserts/deletes: a truncate is applied at its original position in the batch, not deferred or reordered relative to same-batch inserts/deletes for other tables.

 ## Known Limitations